Calcium and Magnesium

 times associated with anxieties as well.
 After comparing the background of patients who required very high

-had a history of benzodiazepine (tranquilizers / sedatives) use.
+of benzodiazepine (tranquilizers / sedatives) use.

 These drugs either affected their body's ability to properly utilize calcium and/or magnesium, or the mineral